clairefuzzyelephant/clarity-eats/src/blog/koreaDay1.md

     />
 </div>

 And then it was time for lunch.
-By now the rest of my friends had arrived in Seoul, and we walked around for a while before settling on an udon (??!!!?!?!) store.
-I was a little wary at first since here we were getting Japanese food as our first real meal in Seoul, but hey, it was actually quite decent!
+By now the rest of my friends had arrived in Seoul, and we walked around for a while before settling on an udon (??!!!?!?!) place called Sanuki Noodle Factory (사누키 제면소).
+I was a little wary at first since here we were getting Japanese food as our first real meal in Seoul, but hey, it was actually really good, and really affordable too (~$6 for a bowl).

 <div>
     <img src="../images/IMG_9527_halved.jpg"